Cray-HPE/docs-csm/operations/replacing_ncn_hardware.md

 [^1]: If replacing **all** OS disks then a rebuild is required.

-> **NOTE:** These instructions only apply prior to booting off the LiveCD -- once that step is complete refer to the "Rebuild NCNs" section in the HPE Cray EX Hardware Management Administration Guide S-8015.
+> **NOTE:** These instructions only apply prior to booting off the LiveCD -- once that step is complete refer
+> to "Rebuild NCNs" in the _HPE Cray EX Hardware Management Administration Guide 1.5 S-8015_.

 <a name='rebooting-nodes'></a>
 ### Rebooting Nodes